The Hive Law

 Your documents are drafted to meet Georgia's legal requirements.
 If a drafting error affects your estate, we correct it at no charge.

-Your $500 Family Protection Audit is credited toward this total.
+Your $500 Design Meeting is credited toward this total.
 Everything is handled over the phone.
 Documents stored in a secure client portal.
 Most families complete the process in 1 to 2 weeks.

 The fact that you read this far tells us something about you.
 You take this seriously.
 So do we.